-T-Raptor requires good soil drainage and a pH between 5.3 and 7.5.
 Seed should be planted in a firm, moist seedbed.
-T-Raptor can be broadcasted or drilled with 6 to 8 inch rows at 3-4 lbs. per acre.
+T-Raptor can be broadcasted or drilled with 6 to 8 inch rows.
 It is very important not to plant the seed too deep; one-eighth of an inch on well-firmed soil will work best.
 To prevent disease and pest problems, brassicas should not be planted more than two consecutive years in the same location.